- Accommodation for your Stay...

-The Leura Harvest Festival is on once again in 2018, joined with the sustainable food and wine movement for the first weekend in May.
-The event was sponsored by Leura Village Association members and also supported by the Slow Food Blue Mountains.
+The Leura Harvest Festival is on once again in 2019, joined with the sustainable food and wine movement for the first weekend in May.
+The event is sponsored by Leura Village Association members and also supported by the Slow Food Blue Mountains.

 This festival highlights the innovative sustainability initiatives that are deeply rooted in the Blue Mountains while offering entertaining competitions on the day – most beautiful pet chook, best jam making, a chocolate cake competition and a scarecrow competition.
 It’s great fun and lots of scrumptious food and produce are for sale.
 The event is also organised by the Leura Village Association – business women and men of Leura.